 - Adjustment of FWS Award Amounts

 The SFAO may be able to adjust a FWS award amount if a student has an "unmet financial need" and funding is available.
 If a student falls below half-time enrollment or receives additional financial aid which changes his/her total financial aid eligibility, student's employment may be terminated, or the FWS award amount reduced.
-If a change in FWS occurs, the SFAO will notify Career Services in writing.
-Career Services will then contact the employing department regarding whether it is possible to pay the student with 100% University Funding.
+If a change in FWS occurs, the SFAO will notify Career Exploration and Development in writing.
+Career Exploration and Development will then contact the employing department regarding whether it is possible to pay the student with 100% University Funding.

 - FWS Suggested Weekly Work Hours

 Hours are based on Minimum Wage ($8.15 as of January 1, 2017) over a 30-week Academic Year.
 (Example: $3,000/$8.15 = 368 hours, 368 hours/30 weeks = 12 hours per week.)

 A Primary Investigator (PI) should review the policies and procedures for Grant Proposals that Include Funding for Student Employees (PDF) and submit the completed On-Campus Student Employment Position Information Form to Career Exploration and Development.
 PI's should also be aware that students must 1) meet enrollment eligibility requirements, 2) complete required employment documents, and 3) agree to the Student Employment Certification Statement in order to be eligible for employment.

 The employment of high school students provides work experience to potential Kent State students and employment for particular groups of high school students, including students with disabilities.
 Departments are also able to fill positions where KSU student candidates have not been found or little interest has been generated among the college student population.